Writing a legally binding Will is not difficult.

 A power of attorney gives someone else the legal power to act for you and handle your financial and legal matters if you become physically or mentally unfit to act on your own.
 There are two types of powers of attorney (POA).
 One is for your health-related and personal care decisions, while the other is for your property.

 On the other hand, a Will only states what you want to happen to your estate when you die.
-It can also contact instructions regarding your children’s support and health.
+It can also provide instructions regarding your children’s support and health.

 How Much Does it Cost to Write a Will?